Jedforest Instrumental Band

 David Lightbody

 David has been a member of JIB since 1988 and has progressed his way through the ranks to find his niche on soprano.
-David, a keen soloist, has won many prizes including two Brass in the Park senior soloist awards and also Best Instrumentalist at the Carnegie Open Contest.
-His hobbies include Lawn Bowling and Rugby and he enjoys the odd Whisky or glass of wine.
-Favourite band pieces include Live and Let Die, Flowerdale, Glorifico Aeternum, Variations on Laudate Dominum and Spiriti.
+David, a keen soloist, has won many prizes, including two Brass in the Park senior soloist awards and also Best Instrumentalist at the Carnegie Open Contest.
+His hobbies include Lawn Bowling and Rugby, and he enjoys the odd Whisky or glass of wine.
+Favourite band pieces include Live and Let Die, Flowerdale, Glorifico Aeternum, Variations on Laudate Dominum, and Spiriti.

 Solo Cornets